0layiw0la/Text_summarizer/README.md

 # Text_summarizer
-A streamlit app that uses nltk and vader for text summarization and sentiment analysis.
+A streamlit app that uses NLTK for text summarization and sentiment analysis.